-- 3.82 Welsh medium education is available for everyone a high proportion of parents of children in Newport's Welsh -medium schools do not speak Welsh and this is not a barrier. - 3.83 In Newport there are 4 Welsh-medium primary schools, all with a nursery attached and I Welsh-medium secondary school.
-Welsh is the official language of these schools in all activities, both formal and informal. - 3.84 Pupils in Welsh-medium schools in Newport study both English and Welsh to very high standards.
-All teaching and assessment, except for English as a subject, is through the medium of Welsh at all key stages. - 3.85 If your child attends an English-medium school and you are considering a transfer to Welsh-medium education, note that there is an immersion process that can support your child's transition. - 3.86 Visit www.newport.gov.uk/becomingbilingual for further information.
+- 3.79 Welsh medium education is available for everyone a high proportion of parents of children in Newport's Welsh -medium schools do not speak Welsh and this is not a barrier. - 3.80 In Newport (as at September 2020) there are 3 Welsh-medium primary schools, all with a nursery attached and 1 Welsh-medium secondary school.
+In addition, a fourth Welsh-medium primary school will open in September 2021.
+Welsh is the official language of these schools in all activities, both formal and informal. - 3.81 Pupils in Welsh-medium schools in Newport study both English and Welsh to very high standards.
+All teaching and assessment, with the exception of English as a subject, is through the medium of Welsh at all key stages. - 3.82 If your child attends an English-medium school and you are considering a transfer to Welsh-medium education, note that there is an immersion process that can support your child's transition. - 3.83 Visit www.newport.gov.uk/becomingbilingual for further information.